16 Things to Do on a Staycation

 1. Visit local attractions

-There are some restrictions in place, so we recommend planning your visit well in advance.
+As restrictions change, we recommend planning your visit in advance.

 2. Try geocaching